bhrutledge/resume/brian-rutledge-resume.md

   for appointment booking
 - Configured and managed Google Apps for email, calendars, documents, and intranet
-- Managed a major upgrade of the CounterPoint retail management software
 - Wrote Python scripts to sync store inventory to website catalog
 - Wrote SQL queries and Python scripts to generate custom reports of customers and inventory